minimapletinytools/tinytools/README.md

 # roadmap

-## v1
-- UNICODE wide character support (currently blocked by issues in TextZipper)
+`tinytools`` is still actively being worked on.
+Here are some things to look out for in the future:

+- more native shapes and custom shape support
-- UNICODE glyph widget
+- glyph widget for easy emoji or ASCII art insertion

-## v2
+- multi-character ASCII font support
 - multi-document support
-- refactor to handle non-linear action do/undo operations in preparation for multi-user mode

-## v3
-- grapheme clusters support (blocked by terminal support which is currently extremely inconsistent or non-existent)
-- multi-user mode
+- multi-user support
-  - ordering service interface
-  - basic single client authoritative implementation of ordering service interface (for now)
-- scriptable command interface
+- web based frontend